 Outside of sign-score statistics, new complications arise.
 When computing the worst-case $p$-value under the sharp null there are $\prod_{i=1}^I(n_i-1)$ candidate patterns of hidden bias to consider, where $n_i$ is the number of individuals in the $i$th matched set and $I$ is the number of matched sets \citep{ros90}.
-The exponential scaling as a function of the number matched sets renders exact calculation of the worst-case pattern of hidden bias infeasible in practice when matching with multiple controls.
+The exponential scaling as a function of the number of matched sets renders exact calculation of the worst-case pattern of hidden bias infeasible in practice when matching with multiple controls.
 A major breakthrough in facilitating sensitivity analysis in matched designs beyond pair matching was attained by \citet{gas00}, who showed that one may find asymptotically valid bounds on the $p$-value through the solution of $I$ optimization problems, each with only $n_i-1$ decision variables.
 The procedure, known as the \textit{separable algorithm}, is reviewed in \S \ref{sec:separable}.
 Unlike in the paired case, the worst-case pattern of unmeasured confounding returned by the separable algorithm is not available in closed form.
 Furthermore, the worst-case pattern of hidden bias can change as the allowed degree of hidden bias within the sensitivity model changes.

 The differences in sensitivity analysis between paired studies and the broader class of matched designs have significant implications for theoretical comparisons of competing test statistics.
 One particular manifestation is in the calculation of design sensitivity \citep{ros04}, a metric describing a test statistic's ability to distinguish non-negligible treatment effects from biased treatment assignments.
-For paired studies, closed form expressions for the design sensitivity are readily available, facilitating analytic comparisons between test statistics and furnishing broader intuition about the drivers of robustness in paired observational studies.
-In more general matched designs, with few exceptions one must rely upon Monte-Carlo simulation to compare design sensitivities between competing test statistics, hindering the development of the deeper insights that are available in the paired setting.
+For paired studies, closed-form expressions for the design sensitivity are readily available, facilitating analytic comparisons between test statistics and furnishing broader intuition about the drivers of robustness.
+In more general matched designs, with few exceptions one must rely upon Monte Carlo simulation to compare design sensitivities between competing test statistics, hindering the development of the deeper insights that are available in the paired setting.